symverse-lab/V3/docs/citizen-protocol-spec.md

 ## 11.3 Referrer as Explicit Relationship State

-A **Referrer** relationship belongs to explicit Citizen/Membership operations.
+A **Referrer** relationship belongs to explicit Citizen relationship operations.

 This separation is important because Referrer is: